2012 Brazilian Grand Prix: Post-race

-Championship runner-up Fernando Alonso expressed pride for his team, going so far as to call the 2012 season "the best season of my career".
+Championship runner-up Fernando Alonso expressed pride for his team, going so far as to call the 2012 Formula One season "the best season of my career".
 During the podium interview with Nelson Piquet, he asserted: "Obviously we lost the championship now, but I don't think, as you said, that we lost here in Brazil, we lost in some races where we were a little bit unlucky.
 But this is a sport, but when you do something with your heart, when you do something with 100 per cent, you have to be proud of your team, happy for them, and we will try next year."
 The press later pointed out Alonso's "grace after the race", contrasting him to Vettel who had criticized the competition's "dirty tricks" during his post-race press conference.

 Speaking about his victory, Jenson Button congratulated his team, saying: "This is the perfect way to end the season.
 We have had ups and downs and to end on a high bodes well for 2013."
 His victory in this race would turn out to be his last in Formula One.
-It would also be McLaren's last victory until the 2021 Italian Grand Prix, won by Daniel Ricciardo.
+It would also be McLaren's last victory until the 2021 Italian Grand Prix, which was won by Daniel Ricciardo.

-Upon his second retirement from the sport, Michael Schumacher commented on the three years at Mercedes GP: "I have tried that mission to end successful.
+Upon his second and final retirement from the sport, Michael Schumacher commented on the three years at Mercedes GP.
+He said: "I have tried that mission to end successful.
 It didn't work this time but I'm quite happy to finish from here and go for a different life again."
 Commenting on the outcome of the season, former team owner Eddie Jordan said he believed Alonso would have deserved the title more, considering the "less competitive machine".
-BBC columnist and former Formula One driver Jaime Alguersuari took a different viewpoint, saying the German deserved the title, having gone into the last race with "the most difficult position [...] – he had everything to lose".
+BBC columnist and former Formula One driver Jaime Alguersuari took a different viewpoint, saying the German deserved the title, having gone into the last race with "the most difficult position ... – he had everything to lose".